macaroni-os/mark-issues/README.md

 Closes: macaroni-os/<repo>#<num-issue>
 ```

-The MARK-1 (naming remember the Iron Man Armors) doesn't include the stack to
+The MARK-1 (naming inspired by the Iron Man Armors) doesn't include the stack to
-generate binary repositories (*anise-build*, etc.) that continue to have as the main
+generate binary repositories (*anise-build*, etc.) that continues to have the
-issue tracker the repository *macaroni-funtoo*.
+repository *macaroni-funtoo* as the main issue tracker.